EmuDeck/emudeck.github.io/docs/troubleshooting/steamos/index.md

 ***

 ### How to get the EmuDeck AppImage Log

+If you have been sent this link on Discord, follow the below steps to locate a log so you may share it with the person you are chatting with on Discord.
+These logs will allow the person to investigate the issue in further detail.

 1. Open `$HOME/emudeck/logs`
     * On a Steam Deck, this path may be `/home/deck/emudeck/logs`